Hyle-org/devhub-hyle/docs/concepts/smart-contracts.md

 #### Identity

+!!! info
+    Read [our identity page](./identity.md) for in-depth information.

 The `identity` field identifies the person who initiates a transaction.

 Hylé does not have a native signature type.
 Instead, it uses the `identity` field of the first proof in the transaction to identify the sender.
 This allows you to use any kind of identity verification.